WodkaRHR/Violet/Documents/ideas.md

 # Cloud World

 ### The Dark Queen
+    - Stole the Tesseract (time stone) to fight the Chrones
+    -

     - ruler of Atlantea
     - tried opposing the "gods" (Chrones) by binding legendary Pokémon
     - her sky island was sunk into the ocean as punishment